EmcioN/Hangman-in-Python/README.md

 ## Testing

 ## Deployment
- * To deploy this site, first you need to log in to Heroku or create an account if you don't have one yet.
-Once you're on the main page, click the New button in the top right corner and select Create New App from the drop-down menu.
-Choose a unique name for your app and select the region you want it to run in, then click Create App.
+ * Log in to Heroku or create a new account.
+ * Click the New button in the top right corner and select Create New App.
+ * Choose a unique name for your app and select the region you want it to run in, then click Create App.

- * Next, go to the Deploy Tab and click on the Settings Tab.
-Scroll down to Config Vars and click Reveal Config Vars.
-Add a key called "port" with a value of "8000" and click Add.
-Then add another key called "CREDS" with your Google credentials as the value, and click Add again.
+ * Go to the Deploy tab and click on the Settings tab.
+ * Scroll down to Config Vars and click Reveal Config Vars.
+ * Add a key called "port" with a value of "8000" and click Add.
+ * Add another key called "CREDS" with your Google credentials as the value, and click Add again.
  * Scroll down to the Buildpack section and click Add Buildpack.
-Select "python" and click Save Changes.
-Repeat this step to add "node.js" as well.
-Make sure the Buildpacks are in the correct order by clicking and dragging them if necessary.
+ * Select "python" and click Save Changes.
+ * Repeat step 8 and add "node.js" as well.
+ * Make sure the Buildpacks are in the correct order by clicking and dragging them if necessary.
  * Go back to the top of the page and select the Deploy tab again.
-Choose Github as the deployment method and confirm that you want to connect to your Github account.
-Search for your repository name and click the connect button.
+ * Choose Github as the deployment method and confirm that you want to connect to your Github account.
+ * Search for your repository name and click the connect button.

- * Finally, scroll to the bottom of the deploy page and select your preferred deployment type.
-You can choose to enable automatic deploys for automatic deployment when you push updates to Github.
-That's it, your site should now be deployed!
+ * Scroll to the bottom of the deploy page and select your preferred deployment type.
+ * You can choose to enable automatic deploys for automatic deployment when you push updates to Github.
+ * That's it, your site should now be deployed!

+### Forking
+ * Open GitHub
+ * Click on the project to be forked
+ * Find the Fork button at the top right of the page
+ * Once you click the button the fork will be in your repository

+### Cloning
+ * Open GitHub and locate the repository you want to clone.
+ * Click on the "Clone or download" button.
+ * Copy the URL provided.
+ * Open a terminal or command prompt on your computer.
+ * Navigate to the directory where you want to clone the repository.
+ * Enter the following command:

+ git clone [paste the URL you copied]

+ * Press Enter.
+ * Wait for the repository to finish cloning.
+ * Once the cloning process is complete, you should see a message confirming the successful clone.
 ## Credits
 [Stackoverflow](https://stackoverflow.com/) was also very helpful.
 There you can find a solution with an explanation to most problems.